 Once ransomware has taken over your computer, the most common action is to encrypt some or all of your files.

-You then cannot get access to your files without a mathematical key known only by the attacker.
+You then cannot access your files without a mathematical key known only by the attacker.
 You are then presented with automated messaging explaining that your files are now inaccessible and will only be decrypted if you send an untraceable Bitcoin payment to the cybercriminal.

-According to CS Online, other forms of ransomware will claim to be a law enforcement or government agency shutting down your computer due to the presence of pornography or illegal software, and demanding the payment of a “fine.”
+According to CS Online, other forms of ransomware will claim to be a law enforcement or government agency shutting down your computer due to the presence of pornography or illegal software and demanding the payment of a “fine.”